kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## Learning the Framework and Learning the Codebase Merge
+## Learning the Framework and Learning the Codebase Merge { #learning-the-framework-and }

 This may be one of the most important changes brought by AI.